Reasons for Favoring Facebook over the FTC

 Participants who ended up favoring Facebook over the FTC felt that Facebook’s actions were legal and therefore should not be undone by the FTC lawsuit.

 Instagram and WhatsApp Willingly Sold Their Companies

 Some participants saw the case through the lens of bullying.
-They thought that Facebook didn’t bully the companies into selling, the companies sold because they wanted the money Facebook was willing to pay.
+They didn’t believe Facebook bullied the companies into selling.
+They felt the companies sold because they wanted the money Facebook was willing to pay.